 and archived (with a small amount of robustness.)

 It would be preferable to have this exposed in a standard manner.

 Doing so would no longer require bwauths to run HTTP servers to expose

 the file, no longer require them to take additional manual steps to

 provide it, and would enable public consumption by any interested

 parties.
 We hope that Collector will begin archiving the files.

-It SHOULD make the file available at
+same time as its normal vote file.
+It should make the file available